 All students in the M.A. program are also required to take Sociology 500, a one-credit Introduction to Graduate Study in Sociology.

-A candidacy examination is required by the Graduate School for all students aspiring to enter a Ph.D. program at Penn State.
+A candidacy examination is required by the graduate school for all students aspiring to enter a Ph.D. program at Penn State.
 The purpose of this evaluation is to assess the student’s potential to successfully complete a high-quality Ph.D. program.
-In the Department of Criminology, the Ph.D. candidacy examination is conducted by the Criminology graduate committee.
+In the Department of Criminology, the Ph.D. candidacy examination is conducted by the criminology graduate committee.
 The evaluation is based on a dossier prepared by the student and should contain transcripts, faculty evaluations supplied by the graduate officer, the M.A. thesis, and a plan of doctoral study supplied by the student.
-In addition, the student must provide a written release allowing the Graduate Committee to examine all violations of academic integrity that have been filed with the Academic Integrity Office during his or her term of graduate study at Penn State.
+In addition, the student must provide a written release allowing the Graduate Committee to examine all violations of academic integrity that have been filed with the Academic Integrity Office during their term of graduate study at Penn State.

 GCAC-602 PH.D.
 COMMITTEE FORMATION, COMPOSITION, AND REVIEW – RESEARCH DOCTORATE »